A New Family of Weighted One-Parameter Flux Reconstruction Schemes: Weighted Energy Stability

 This simplification can be made due to the respective orders of $\hud$, $h_L$, and $h_R$.
-The factor of two on the right-hand side can be understood to originate from the definition of $\overline{w}_{\alpha,\beta}$, see Eq.~(\ref{eq:wbar}).
-To now form the complete weighted Sobolev norm, we take Eq.(\ref{eq:u_wsn}) and add $\iota$ times Eq.(\ref{eq:up_wsn}) as:
+The factor of two on the right-hand side originates from the definition of $\overline{w}_{\alpha,\beta}$, see Eq.~(\ref{eq:wbar}).
+To now form the complete weighted Sobolev norm, we take Eq.~(\ref{eq:u_wsn}) and add $\iota$ times Eq.~(\ref{eq:up_wsn}) as